 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:15 am and the next high tide will be at 5:00 pm.
-The first low tide was at 10:51 am and the next low tide will be at 11:20 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:00 am and the next high tide will be at 3:02 pm.
+The first low tide will be at 8:52 am and the next low tide at 9:13 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 6 hours and 14 minutes of sun.
-The solar transit is at 12:59 pm and the length of time the moon will be visible will be 9 hours and 22 minutes.
+Today we will have 8 hours and 53 minutes of sun.
+The solar transit will be at 1:22 pm and the length of time the moon will be visible will be 11 hours and 50 minutes.

-The tidal coefficient today is 85, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 80 to end the day with a tidal coefficient of 76.
-The tide heights today are 20.3 ft, 2.0 ft, 21.0 ft and -3.0 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Anchor Point (Cook Inlet) which is of 23.3 ft and a minimum height of -5.9 ft.
+The tidal coefficient today is 106.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 103 to end the day with a tidal coefficient of 100.
+The tide heights today are 21.0 ft, -0.3 ft, 21.3 ft and -3.3 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Anchor Point (Cook Inlet) which is of 23.0 ft and a minimum height of -5.6 ft.

-The solunar fishing calendar in Anchor Point (Cook Inlet) tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Anchor Point (Cook Inlet) tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Anchor Point (Cook Inlet).
 The times are generated in local time in Southcentral Alaska and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]